Whenever I get bored with my bathroom decor, the first thing I do, is change the shower curtain.

 ReplyDeleteI was stunned, too, trust me!
 And oh yay!!
 I hope you love it as much as I do.
 It really is beautiful.
 Have a great weekend!!

-DeleteAs always, it looks fabulous!
-I'm working up the courage to paint my powder room, including the cabinet and hopefully add some peel and stick wallpaper.
-I noticed you have some Fenton milk glass too.
-I love it!
-I've been collecting it for a few years now and probably have enough now.
-I love the ruffles, pleats and dots or whatever you call them.
-Thanks for sharing.
+DeleteAs, always, it looks fabulous!
+I am trying to work up the courage to finally (!) paint my powder room and cabinet, and attempt peel and stick wallpaper on one wall.
+Your house is just lovely.
+I also noticed you also have some Fenton milk glass.
+I love it.
+I've been collecting a few years and probably have enought for my small home.
+I just love the ruffles, pleats and raised dots!

 ReplyDeleteAmazing!!
 I always say that it is truly something with what a little can of paint can do for you!!!